Site Map

 Exams and Tests

-The health care provider will perform a physical exam.
+Your health care provider will perform a physical exam.
 In addition, the following tests may be done:

 Treatment

-The goal of treatment is to use antiviral drugs to stop the virus from copying itself in the body.
+The goal of treatment is to use antiviral medicines to stop the virus from copying itself in the body.
 Some people with CMV pneumonia need IV (intravenous) medicines.
 Some people may need oxygen therapy and breathing support with a ventilator to maintain oxygen until the infection is brought under control.

 Outlook (Prognosis)